 What your Sales Dashboard Should Tell You

 VALUE OF THE PIPELINEEvery sales professional knows the value of the pipeline.
-It is not enough to only set targets and forecasts- but how are you faring right now?
-Your dashboard should give you an idea as to how much value exists in your pipeline on any given day.
-Other valuable information can include how many leads have been touched; how many have converted; as well as any sales activities that are overdue or coming up.
+It is not enough to only set targets and forecasts.
+You must also know how you are faring right now in the sales process.
+Your dashboard should give you an idea on how much value is in your pipeline on any given day.
+Other valuable information can include how many leads have been touched, how many have converted, and which sales activities are overdue or coming up.

-Once your business is up and running, you should set some specific metrics which help you measure efficiency, productivity and success.
-Your dashboard should display how your sales reps and your business are faring based on these factors.
-If your dashboard shows your important metrics, key performance indicators and conversions and fluctuations, without giving you details about the causes for the same, then your dashboard is not giving you enough.
+INSIGHTS INTO PRODUCTIVITY AND SUCCESSSetting specific metrics can help you measure productivity and success.
+Your dashboard should display how your sales reps and business are faring based on these factors.
+Only seeing metrics, performance indicators, and conversions without also getting details about the causes for them means your dashboard is not giving you enough.
 Conversions are great, but if your conversion rate is extremely low, that is an issue.
 With a sales dashboard, you will be able to see this.